The Federal Direct Loan Program

 Repayment

 When you graduate, leave school, or drop to less than half-time status, you will have a six-month grace period before repayment begins.
 Once your grace period ends, you must begin repaying your loan(s).
 Please go to https://studentloans.gov for information about repayment options.
-You may prepay all or part of your loan at any time without penalty.
+You may repay all or part of your loan at any time without penalty.
 You will save money by paying off your loans early.

 The Application Process